 Labor lawyer tapped to be Justice Dept. civil rights chief

-A Washington labor lawyer who has represented large companies in discrimination lawsuits has been tapped to lead the Justice Department's Civil Rights Division.
-Eric Dreiband was nominated to the post on Thursday.
+The White House on Thursday tapped a Washington labor lawyer known for representing large companies in discrimination lawsuits to lead the Justice Department's Civil Rights Division.
+Eric Dreiband's nomination immediately drew criticism from activists about his commitment to their priorities.

 Add your comments below